DWA 2020 Fellowship: Applications Opens on 15 February

-Democracies cannot be healthy and flourish without active citizens who participate in society, who solve problems their communities face, who are informed and skilled in participation.
+Democracies are not healthy, nor can they flourish without active citizens, Democracy and Human Rights Defenders, who participate in society pro-actively, who solve problems their communities face, who are informed and skilled in participation.

 This applies to both citizens and citizen representatives or politicians.
-If political leaders do not espouse democratic principals and ethics and don’t have the required skills-set or theoretical framework democracy cannot grow.
+If political leaders do not espouse democratic principles and ethics and don’t have the required skills-set or theoretical framework, democracy cannot grow.

-Democracy Works Foundation, therefore, offers several innovative trainings that are targeted at the following beneficiaries:
+Democracy Works Foundation, therefore, offers several innovative capacity building approaches and trainings that are targeted at the following beneficiaries:

 Protecting and Promoting Whistleblowers in South Africa (PPW) →